-1.1 PURPOSE
+1. Purpose

 The Local Government Act 2020 requires each council to prepare a Revenue and Rating Plan to cover a minimum period of four years following each Council election.
-The Revenue and Rating Plan establishes the revenue raising framework within which the Council proposes to work.
+The Plan establishes the revenue raising framework within which Council proposes to work.

-The purpose of the Revenue and Rating Plan is to determine the most appropriate and affordable revenue and rating approach for Maroondah City Council which in conjunction with other income sources will adequately finance the objectives in the council plan.
+The purpose of the Revenue and Rating Plan is to determine the most appropriate and affordable revenue and rating approach for Maroondah City Council which in conjunction with other income sources will adequately finance the objectives in the Council Plan.

-This plan is an important part of Council's integrated planning framework, all of which is created to help Council achieve its vision of a vibrant and diverse city with a healthy and active community, living in green leafy neighbourhoods which are connected to thriving and accessible activity centres contributing to a prosperous economy within a safe, inclusive and sustainable environment.
+This plan is an important part of Council's integrated planning framework, all of which is created to help Council and the Community achieve its 2050 Vision.

-Strategies outlined in this plan align with the objectives contained in the Council Plan and will feed into our budgeting and long-term financial planning documents, as well as other strategic planning documents under our Council's strategic planning framework.
+Strategies outlined in this plan align with the objectives contained in the Council Plan and will feed into our budgeting and long-term financial planning documents, as well as other strategic planning documents under our Council's Integrated Planning and Reporting Framework.
 This plan will explain how Council calculates the revenue needed to fund its activities, and how the funding burden will be apportioned between ratepayers and other users of Council facilities and services.

-In particular, this plan will set out decisions that Council has made in relation to rating options available to it under the Local Government Act 2020 to ensure the fair and equitable distribution of rates across property owners.
+This plan will set out decisions that Council has made in relation to rating options available to it under the Local Government Act 2020 to ensure the fair and equitable distribution of rates across property owners.
 It will also set out principles that are used in decision making for other revenue sources such as fees and charges.